codeforanchorage/land_acknowledgement/README.md

  heroku pg:backups:restore https://landak-sql-dump.s3-us-west-2.amazonaws.com/data_dump.sql postgresql-opaque-24019 --app landak
  ```

+Where `postgresql-opaque-24019` would be the name of your actual database and `landak` the name of your app.

 The Dockerfile on the top-level directory will build an image appropriate for Heroku.
 To build a push this use:

 ```